DCU Graduate Studies Office header

 Research students are permitted to enter abstracts for both the oral and the video category.

-All abstracts will be assessed by an expert judging panel on the following criteria:
+All abstracts are assessed by an expert judging panel on the following criteria:

 • Suitability for a non–specialist audience.